erinbuckels/starter-academic/content/project/short-dark-tetrad-sd4/index.md

 6. Just for kicks, I’ve said mean things on social media.
 7. I know how to hurt someone with words alone.

-Note.
-Items can be administered with or without the sub-headings.

 **Scoring:**